boolunpeu/powershell-101/Windows Powershell.md

+# POWERSHELL

 ---

----
----
-# Powershell RTFM
+**Powershell RTFM**

 Everybody needs a little help at one time or another.
 In this exercise we will check how you can get help on powershell and how you can find interesting commands following your needs.

-- Open a PowerShell session in your terminal
-	-`Windows button, then search "powershell", launch powershell with admin right`
+- Open a PowerShell session in your terminal : Windows button, then search "powershell", launch powershell with admin right
 - type `Get-Help`
 - Find out what a command such as `Get-Process` does without looking on google
 - Now try with the `-online` parameter
 - What does `Get-command`?
-	-`It show you all the command available on your device`
+  	`It show you all the command available on your device`

 Optionally: